drewm1980/nv-console/README.txt

+WARNING: THIS SOFTWARE IS INCOMPLETE ALPHA SOFTWARE!!!
+IT PROBABLY WON'T DAMAGE YOUR COMPUTER,
+BUT IT MIGHT BE A WASTE YOUR TIME IN ITS CURRENT STATE

 This is a minimalist note-taking program.
 It will be VERY familiar to users of the Notational Velocity note taking program on os x.